 The shape, size, height, and location of existing structures located on the site and within 200 feet of the site.

-Natural features such as streams, marshes, lakes or ponds.
+Natural features such as streams, marshes, lakes, ponds, forested areas including wildlife corridors.
 Manmade features such as, but not limited to, existing roads and structures.
 Such map shall indicate which of such features are to be retained and which are to be removed or altered.

 Use of abutting properties shall be identified with approximate location of the structures thereon including access roads.